Gaussian Process-Gated Hierarchical Mixtures of Experts: Introduction

-Sparse GPs reduce the complexity of standard GPs from cubic to quadratic.
-There are two main approaches for reducing the complexity: the inducing point-based approach and the random feature (RF)-based approach.
-Unlike inducing point-based methods, the random feature framework does not require any matrix decomposition, and instead, it only needs matrix products, which in turn boosts its speed significantly.
-Random feature-based GPs transform nonlinear input spaces into linear kernel feature spaces (hereinafter called feature spaces to distinguish from the input spaces).
-Several papers have pointed out the connection between GPs and NNs, \cite{lee2017deep, wilson2020bayesian, dutordoir2021deep, pleiss2021limitations}.
-Given the relationship between the GPs and single-layered NNs with an infinite number of hidden units \cite{neal2012bayesian}, GPs alleviate the issue of specifying the number of units in hidden layers by implicitly working with infinite representations.
-In view of feature spaces, GP models yield Bayesian neural networks (BNNs) that quantify uncertainties.
+{Sparse GPs stand out for their ability to reduce the computational complexity of standard GPs from cubic to quadratic.
+Three main approaches to complexity reduction of GPs include the (1) inducing point-based approach \cite{quinonero2005unifying}, (2) finite basis expansion using Random Fourier Features (RFFs) \cite{rahimi2007random}, and (3) Hilbert space approximations of the covariance operator (HGPs) \cite{solin2020hilbert}.} Unlike inducing point-based methods, RFF-based GPs and HGPs do not require any matrix decomposition, and instead, they only need matrix products, which in turn boost their computational speed.
+These two approaches transform nonlinear input spaces into linear kernel feature spaces, hereinafter referred to as feature spaces to distinguish them from the original input spaces.

-One approximation of GPs with feature spaces takes advantage of random Fourier features.
-Random Fourier features for large-scale kernel machines were proposed in \cite{rahimi2007random} and applications of random features to GPs were studied in \cite{lazaro2010sparse}.
-Variational learning of the posterior over the frequencies when the squared exponential kernel is used was proposed in \cite{gal2015improving}.
-The RF expansion for different kernels of GPs results in different activation functions of NNs, for instance, trigonometric for the Radial Basis Function (RBF) kernel, and Rectified Linear Unit (ReLU) functions for the ARC-COSINE kernel.
+In this paper, we work with RFF-based GPs. {The application of the RFF expansion to various kernels of GPs yields distinct activation functions in NN.
+For example, trigonometric functions are associated with the Radial Basis Function (RBF) kernel, while the ARC-COSINE kernel corresponds to Rectified Linear Unit (ReLU) functions \cite{cho2009kernel}.} Variational learning of the posterior over the random Fourier features when the squared exponential kernel is used was proposed in \cite{gal2015improving}.

+{Some recent contributions in the field and relevant to our work include Bayesian treed GP models \cite{gramacy2008bayesian}, GP Bayesian Additive Regression Trees (GP-BART) \cite{maia2024gp}, and GP-trees \cite{achituve2021gp}.
+The Bayesian treed GP models allow for nonstationary modeling that couple stationary GPs with treed partitioning.
+The GP-BART approach from \cite{maia2024gp} introduces a Bayesian additive regression trees methodology based on GPs.
+This approach is distinguished by its use of GPs within the context of additive regression trees.
+Namely, in standard BART, there is no covariance structure over the observations which may lead to poor performance.
+The GP-BART model extends BART to address this weakness by assuming GP priors for the predictions of each terminal node.
+In \cite{achituve2021gp}, the authors present a GP-tree-type classifier specifically designed for few-shot incremental learning scenarios.
+The model addresses challenges in learning from limited labeled examples, and it works very well in scenarios where data is scarce.
+Other recent work in his space include \cite{achituve2021gp}. }